 It was traditional for the Green Men of the village to go into the forest the day before Beltane to choose the Maypole.
 Birch trees symbolising purification were usually selected as the tree of choice, permission was asked before felling the tree and carving it with runes and symbols to further imbue magical powers.

 In his book “The Stations of the Sun”, Professor Ronald Hutton suggests the origin of the maypole could be the Irminsul – the mighty pillar of Odin.
 The maypole itself is a phallic symbol, used to represent the planting of the God’s phallus into the womb of Mother Earth.
 The ribbons are red and white – red to represent the female menstrual blood and white representing the male’s semen.
-The maypole dancers took their respective ribbons and weaved them together in a dance to create a new element representing sexual union and the promise of healthy offspring.
+The maypole dancers took their respective ribbons, weaving them together in a dance to create a new element representing sexual union and the promise of healthy offspring.
 The energy raised by this dancing is sent down into the womb of the earth, bringing about her full awakening and fruitfulness.

 Outlawed in 1644 by the Puritans then repealed in 1660 by Charles II, the custom of maypole dancing resumed in earnest, with many towns and parishes erecting permanent maypoles in celebration – some of which boasted 80 – 90 feet!